robotology/decision-making/README.md

 # decision-making

-This repo contains the code developed to provide deliberation capability to our robots.
+This repo contains the code developed to provide deliberation capabilities to our robots.